paolo-notaro/chess-detector/2025-04-27-chess-tracker.md

 ### Step 3: Adapt our Move Predictor

-We also changed the way we compute the final move
+We also changed the way we compute the final move.
-.
 In our new **MoveScorer** model, we use an attention-like mechanism to compute the relationship between the 64 cells of the board.
 The model takes the 64 cell embeddings from the **PatchEncoder** and

-1) adds positional encodings to each patch to retain spatial information
+1) adds *positional encodings* to each patch to retain spatial information

-2) computes two linear projections of the embeddings: one for the "from" square and one for the "to" square.
+2) computes two linear projections of the embeddings: one for the <code>from</code> square and one for the <code>to</code> square.
 This enforces the model to learn the relationship between the patches and the move.

-2) computes a similarity score between the "from" and "to" projections, which is then used to predict the move.
-The output is a 64x64 matrix of logits, which represents the similarity between each pair of patches.
-These logits are then divided by a learned temperature parameter to control the sharpness of the distribution.
+3) computes a dot product similarity score between the <code>from</code> and <code>to</code> projections, which is then interpreted as the move score.
+These dot-product logits are then divided by a learned temperature parameter to control the sharpness of the distribution.

 This is the rough implementation of the **MoveScorer** model: